DanDigits/GiTutorial/README.md

-> **Note** should you remain in the 'master' branch, any modifications you create will modify the repository everyone sees; should your project be small, this is acceptable, but for large projects with numerous contruibutors, this is an easy way to disorganize everyone, should a mistake occur.
-Be Responsible.
+> **Note** should you remain in the 'master' branch, any modifications you create will modify the repository everyone sees; should your project be small, this is acceptable, but for large projects with numerous contributors, this is an easy way to disorganize everyone, should a mistake occur.

 #### **Extras**
 This subsection is designed to inform readers of extra useful applications in git, to help their workflow.
 You should